 We coordinate an active fieldwork schedule, feed a variety of public programs and encourage ongoing scholarship.
-Many of our past projects [pdf] are made available to researchers throughout the state.

 South Carolina is remarkably diverse, both culturally and geographically.
 From the Appalachian Mountains to the Sea Islands, dynamic examples of folklife can be found.
 Rooted in family and community activities, folklife can involve song, speech, and dance; belief, ritual, and custom; music, craft, and cookery and expressive art forms learned informally by observation or active apprenticeships.
 Traditions we have documented include